korinVR/synthesis.js/README.md

 - SMF Player
 - MML to SMF converter

-The features are very limited for now.
+*This library is in development and is not ready for use yet.*
 Working demo is at http://framesynthesis.com/experiments/synthesis.js/

 # Build